mkudija/mkudija.github.io/reading-notes/_md/2018-08-20-The Organized Mind.md

   1. Define categories that are meaningful to you
   2. Avoid putting too many different things in the same category, unless a misc item
 - Organization rules:
-  1. A mislabeled item is worse than a not labeled otem
+  1. A mislabeled item is worse than a not labeled item
   2. If there is an existing standard, use it
   3. Don’t keep what you can’t use
 - Digital home: Have a separate device (computer) dedicated to different activities, with different background, etc to make it recognizable